 Yes, spinach.
 Wait!
 Don't leave!
 The cupcakes don't *taste* like spinach, I promise!
-Here's the thing - I don't use food coloring, so I had to search the fridge/freezer for something green that would tint my coconut.
+Here's the thing - I don't use food coloring so I had to search the fridge/freezer for something green that would dye my coconut.

 [Enter the spinach]

-I boiled down some frozen spinach in a little bit of water, and used the green cooking water as food coloring.
+I boiled down some frozen spinach in a little bit of water, and when the water turned green I used it as food coloring.
 Here are the finished cupcakes...

 There you have it.
-Now you can stick tombstone shaped cookies on top of the cupcakes, and if you want, use some ground chocolate cookies to look like brown soil.
+Now you can stick tombstone shaped cookies on top of the cupcakes, and if you want, use some ground chocolate cookies to make them look like brown soil.